 I think you’ll agree with me if I say: it’s hard finding the best safety razors of 2017.

-Do you really believe it is that difficult?
+Do you believe it's difficult?

 Well, not necessarily.
 If you learn the rules of the game, finding a razor – whether electric, disposable or even vintage style, isn’t that difficult.